Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 New Product is Designed for High Accuracy and Reliability, While Requiring Little to No Maintenance

-“The Interface Pressure Compensated Downhole Load Cell provides critical accuracy, dependability and flexibility to our customers at a modest price,” said Brian Peters, vice president of global sales, Interface.
-“Our hard-earned expertise and experience gained over many decades engineering force measurement solutions for the oil and gas industry, as well as deep collaboration with our customers, enabled us to bring this first-of-its-kind product to the market.”
+“The Interface Pressure Compensated Downhole Load Cell provides critical accuracy, dependability, and flexibility to our customers at a modest price,” said Brian Peters, vice president of global sales, Interface.
+“Our hard-earned expertise and experience gained over many decades of engineering force measurement solutions for the oil and gas industry, as well as deep collaboration with our customers, enabled us to bring this first-of-its-kind product to the market.”

 High-pressure applications for the new IPCD load cell for test and measurement of wireline and slicklines, perforating processes, horizontal drilling, topside and drill-down, as well as offshore solutions.
-The Interface downhole load cell is also popular with tractor component testing, pipe recovery, plug setting, well servicing and cleaning, tension line testing and instrument fishing applications.
+The Interface downhole load cell is also popular with tractor component testing, pipe recovery, plug setting, well servicing and cleaning, tension line testing, and instrument fishing applications.
 PRESS RELEASE

 How are multi-axis sensors improving product development?

 The design and test process for a simple chair used in a kitchen table set demonstrates how multi-axis force data helps improve product design.
 Typically, these chairs are stress tested to simulate the effects of a person sitting down hundreds of thousands of times over many years.
-According to Keith Skidmore, Custom Solutions Engineer & Sales Director at Interface, “In the past, force sensors were used to simply measure the effects of force on the legs of the chair or the back rest.”
+According to Keith Skidmore, Custom Solutions Engineer & Sales Director at Interface, “In the past, force sensors were used to simply measure the effects of force on the legs of the chair or the backrest.”
 Read Randy Frank’s latest post featuring Interface’s 6-Axis Multi-Axis Sensors.

-Getting The Most Out Of Torque Testing: First and foremost, it’s important to understand what a torque transducer is before implementing a test.
+Getting the Most Out of Torque Testing: First and foremost, it’s important to understand what a torque transducer is before implementing a test.

 Torque is defined as the rotational equivalent of linear force.
 It’s a measure of how much a force acting on an object causes that object to rotate.
-This is one of the key measurements for engineers doing design, test, and manufacturing across a wide variety of industries where machines, vehicles, components and parts include a spinning or rotating motion.
-It’s critical to understand how to measure torque if you’re doing product development with these types of systems such as engines, crankshafts, gearboxes, transmissions, and rotors.
+This is one of the key measurements for engineers doing design, test, and manufacturing across a wide variety of industries where machines, vehicles, components, and parts include a spinning or rotating motion.
+It’s critical to understand how to measure torque if you’re doing product development with these types of systems, such as engines, crankshafts, gearboxes, transmissions, and rotors.
 Read more in Getting the Most Out of Torque Testing in Quality Magazine here.

 How can force sensing be integrated for Industry 4.0 upgrades?